-Severe symptoms can indicate that a femoral hernia is obstructing your intestines.
+Severe symptoms can signify that a femoral hernia is obstructing your intestines.
 This is a very serious condition called strangulation.
-Strangulation causes intestinal and bowel tissue to die, which can put your life in danger.
-Symptoms of hernia can include stomach pain, nausea, and vomiting.
-Seek immediate medical attention if you suffer from these symptoms.
-Emergency treatment can fix the hernia and save your life.
+Strangulation causes intestinal or bowel tissue to die, which can put your life in danger.
+This is considered a medical emergency.
+Severe symptoms of a femoral hernia include:

-Your doctor will perform a physical examination by gently palpating the area to determine if you have a femoral hernia.
-In many cases, the bulging can be felt.
-Ultrasound of the abdominal and groin area can confirm the diagnosis.
-Imaging technology can show the hole in the muscle wall, as well as the protruding tissue.
+Your doctor will perform a physical examination by gently palpating, or touching, the area to determine if you have a femoral hernia.
+If the hernia is large, the bulging will most likely be felt.

-Surgical hernia repair is performed under general anesthetic.
+Surgical hernia repair is performed under general anesthesia.
 This means you will be asleep for the procedure and unable to feel pain.
 Femoral hernia repair can be done as either an open or laparoscopic surgery.
 An open procedure requires a larger incision and a longer recovery period.
 Laparoscopic surgery uses three to four keyhole-sized incisions that minimize loss of blood.
 The type of surgery chosen depends on a few factors, including:

 Femoral hernias are generally not life-threatening medical conditions.